-The above subject and the proposals put forward by yourself and Mr. A.K.
-Muir were discussed at length by officials of the Department of Mines and Technical Surveys, the Department of National Health and Welfare and this Department in my office on the 19th of July.
+The above subject and the proposals put forward by yourself and Mr. J.G.
+McNiven were discussed at length by officials of the Department of Mines and Technical Surveys, the Department of National Health and Welfare and this Department in my office on the 19th of July.

-It was the unanimous opinion of the meeting that the responsibility for the solution of this arsenic disposal problem rests with the mining companies but that as departments we can properly assist by making the various scientific services available.
+It was the unanimous opinion of the meeting that the responsibility for the solution of this arsenic disposal problem rests with the mining companies but that as departments we can properly assist my making the various scientific services available.
 It was agreed:

-- (1) That a great deal more information would have to be available before consideration could be given to the dipsoal of As203 in Veronica Lake because data relating to the nature of the lake bottom, amount of evaporation, amount of run-off and precipitation, feasibility of damming-off the entire lake to prevent arsenic escaping in solution through fissures in the rock, is insufficient to permit a decision on whether the suggested method would be a satisfactory solution to the problem. - (2) That it should be possible for the mining companies interested in this arsenic disposal problem to figure
+- (1) That a great deal more information would have to be available before consideration could be given to the disposal of As20, in Veronica Lake because data relating to the nature of the lake bottom, amount of evaporation, amount of run-off and precipitation, feasibility of damming-off the entire lake to prevent arsenic escaping in solution through fissures in the rock, is insufficient to permit a decision on whether the suggested method would be a satisfactory solution to the problem. - (2) That it should be possible for the mining companies interested in this arsenic disposal problem to figure out whether they will be able to construct a rock chamber which will hold the arsenic effectively.
+This idea was favoured, provided that there is no direct contact with any of the mine workings and that the chamber would be vented to take care of arsene in a safe manner and, of course, that assurance would be given that seepage from the chamber would not contaminate the surrounding country.